 What is resistant starch?

-Resistant starch, simply put, is a type of starch that is resistant to digestion in the small intestine.
-It functions similar to soluble fiber, and provides food for the good bacteria in the gut, making it an important addition to a healthy diet.
-When the friendly bacteria in our guts feed on resistant starch and fermentable fiber, they produce beneficial short chain fatty acids {SCFAs} including acetate, propionate, and, the most important one for digestive and overall health, butyrate.
+Resistant starch is a type of starch resistant to digestive enzymes in the small intestine.
+It functions similar to soluble fiber and provides food for your gut microbiome, making it an essential addition to a healthy diet.

-As the preferred source of energy for the cells of the large intestine, butyrate may provide protection against colon cancer, and may be beneficial in the treatment of inflammatory bowel diseases such as Crohn’s and ulcerative colitis.
-In addition, because it helps decrease intestinal permeability, butyrate has a potential therapeutic implication for autoimmune disease, heart failure, and fatty liver disease.
+As the preferred source of energy for the cells of the large intestine, butyrate production may protect against colon cancer.
+In addition, it may be beneficial in the treatment of inflammatory bowel disease, including Crohn’s and ulcerative colitis.

 Besides green banana flour, what other resistant starch foods should you be eating?